Ochukzy18/Ochukzy18/README.md

 - 👋 Hi, I’m @Ochukzy18
 - 👀 I’m interested in Web design,
-- 🌱 I’m currently learning java Script
+- 🌱 I’m currently learning Redux
 - 💞️ I’m looking to collaborate with experts
 - 📫 How to reach me @Ochukzy18